 The following steps elaborate and expand on character creation for Pathfinder Society characters.
 (Core Rulebook 21)

 Remember, your character is a member of the Pathfinder Society first and foremost, and as such, your character should be able to work with any other Pathfinder, and abide by the Society’s Motto – “Explore, Report, Cooperate”.

-Pathfinder Society uses the standard method detailed under “Ability Score Overview” on page 20 of the Core Rulebook.
-Your character can also take two additional ability flaws to gain one additional ability boost as described in the Voluntary Flaws sidebar on page 26 of the Core Rulebook.
+Pathfinder Society uses the standard method detailed under “Ability Score Overview” on Core Rulebook 20.
+Your character can also take two additional ability flaws to gain one additional ability boost as described below.

 All Pathfinder Society characters begin at 1st level, although some boons allow a character to immediately advance to 2nd or 3rd level at the end of character creation

 The Pathfinder Society follows the standard rules for Determining Ability scores